 - what newborns are learning about language;

-- the special interest that babies show in biological motion and faces;
+- the special interest that babies show in faces and biological movement, and their remarkable ability to use touch to figure out what an unseen object looks like;

 For additional information about the mind of your newborn, see my guide to newborn sensory perception, as well the many Parenting Science articles mentioned below.